Frederic Remington: Further travels

 Remington's fame made him a favorite of the Western Army officers fighting the last Native American battles.
 He was invited out West to make their portraits in the field and to gain them national publicity through Remington's articles and illustrations for Harper's Weekly, particularly General Nelson Miles, an Indian fighter who aspired to the presidency of the United States.
 In turn, Remington got exclusive access to the soldiers and their stories and boosted his reputation with the reading public as "The Soldier Artist".
-One of his 1889 paintings depicts eight cavalrymen shooting at Apaches in the rear as they attempt to outrun the Indians.
-Another painting that year depicts cavalrymen in an Arizona sandstorm.
+One of his 1889 paintings, A Dash for the Timber, depicts eight cavalrymen shooting at Apaches in the rear as they attempt to outrun the Indians.
+Another painting that year, Cavalry in an Arizona Sand-Storm, depicts cavalrymen in a sandstorm.
 Remington wrote that the "heat was awful and the dust rose in clouds.
 Men get sulky and go into a comatose state – the fine alkali dust penetrates everything but the canteens."

 Remington arrived on the scene just after the 1890 massacre at Wounded Knee on the Pine Ridge Indian Reservation in South Dakota, in which 150 Sioux, mostly women and children, were killed.
 He reported the event as "The Sioux Outbreak in South Dakota", having hailed the Army's "heroic" actions toward the Indians.
 Some of the Miles paintings are monochromatic and have an almost "you-are-there" photographic quality, heightening the realism, as in The Parley (1898).